298: No Such Thing As An Emotional Support Amoeba

 People do use pirates as a good example of sort of early democracy because they were weirdly egalitarian.

-And yeah, they had this democratic system and there was quite a lot of equality, income equality, or like spoils equality, pillage equality, whatever on board.
+And yeah, they had this democratic system, and there was quite a lot of equality, income equality, or like spoils equality, pillage equality, whatever on board.

 So, you know, the lowest mate didn't really earn very much less than the captain.
+And it was basically to prevent yourself being overthrown, literally thrown over.

+They had compensation as well.
 If you had an injury at work, you would be compensated.

 There's a list.
+We have numbers.

 If you lost a right arm, you get 600 pieces of silver.

+If you lost a left arm, you get 500 pieces.
 So much more important to lose that one if you're looking for money.

-If you lost your right leg, you got 500, lost left leg, 400, lost either eye, same amount, lost a finger, 100.
+If you lost your right leg, you got 500.
+Lost left leg, 400.

-Like there was every bit of your body had compensation.
+Lost a finger, 100.
+Like, there was every bit of your body had compensation.

-Well, and also, and this is where I think the real scammers would come in in this health insurance system: if you lost a leg and then you after that lost your peg leg, then you got the same amount of compensation again.
+Well, and also, and this is where I think the real scammers would come in in this health insurance system, if you lost a leg and then you after that lost your peg leg, then you got the same amount of compensation again.

-Oh, there's a loophole.
+Oh, there's a loophole that I laugh.

-Have ye been in an accident at work that was not your fault.
+Have ye been in an accident at work that was not your fault?

 made up.
+Parrots.

-And actually, actually, this was in the 1600s and it was being fought over between the English and the Spanish.
+So the biggest pirate stronghold was Port Royal in Jamaica.
+And actually, this was in the 1600s, and it was being fought over between the English and the Spanish.

 But it was the second largest European city in the New World.
+So it was second only to Boston, Port Royal, and pirates controlled it.

 And it was a great laugh.